ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

 <h1 id="device-management">Device Management for Mbed OS</h1>

-Pelion Client is an abstraction of Device Management Client, and lets Mbed OS devices use the [Pelion Device Management services](https://www.pelion.com/docs/device-management/current/welcome/index.html).
+Pelion Client is an abstraction of Device Management Client, and lets Mbed OS devices use [Pelion Device Management services](https://www.pelion.com/docs/device-management/current/welcome/index.html).
 Pelion Client:

 - Provides LwM2M Resources - variables that sync automatically through Device Management.
 Pelion Client makes it trivial to expose sensors, actuators and other variables to a cloud service.
 - Supports firmware updates with just a few lines of code.